EBISPOT/webulous/README.md

 Webulous is a server for creating OWL ontologies from spreadsheets.
 Webulous provides a repository of ontology templates (or design patterns) that can be populated with data from spreadsheets.
 Webulous includes an OPPL (Ontology Pre-Processing Language) server for transforming data collected from templates into an OWL ontology.
 Webulous also has an accompanying
-Google Spreadsheet App (available from Google app store soon), that connects Google Spreadsheets to a Webulous template server.
+Google Spreadsheet App (https://chrome.google.com/webstore/detail/webulous/noieiladpjihajkdgipcmnjcjcgplood), that connects Google Spreadsheets to a Webulous template server.

+There's more information about using Webulous available here http://www.ebi.ac.uk/spot/webulous.

 Installation
 =============